hixio-mh/epg-old/README.md

 # epg
-Pre-built XMLTV EPG for channels, updated every 7 days **This project didn't contain any IPTV links.** Here are some free IPTV projects:
+Pre-built XMLTV EPG for channels, updated every 7 days.
+Generated manually.
+**This project didn't contain any IPTV links.** Here are some free IPTV projects:

 https://github.com/freeview/iptv (Official links to Malaysia / Singapore / Brunei channels and some other channels)